A capacity field of sixteen fillies will line up...

 Over time the Caulfield Cup odds firm or lengthen on possible runners in that season’s Caulfield Cup field, run on a Saturday in mid-October during the Melbourne Spring Racing Carnival, based on both Australian and international race results in similar events.

-The Caulfield Cup nominations are taken by Racing Victoria in early August leading up to Caulfield Cup Day and that’s when the ante-post Caulfield Cup odds really start to heat up.
+The Caulfield Cup nominations are taken by Racing Victoria in August leading up to Caulfield Cup Day and that’s when the ante-post Caulfield Cup odds really start to heat up.

 Betting continues right up until the field and Caulfield Cup barrier draw is released, with former Group 1 winners and proven stayers over the 2400m Caulfield Cup distance dominating markets.